kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics1.rst

           </encapsulation>
         </model>

-    After we know which components are pertinent, we can collect their mathematical grandchildren (i.e.: the top-level children of the pertinent components' :code:`math` elements) and use these to define the mathematics of our mathematical model.
+    After we know which components are pertinent, we can retrieve their mathematical contents (i.e.: the pertinent components' :code:`math` elements) and use these in the broader BackyardCricket model.